susurss/Modernised-Faces-Pack/README.md

 I'm making little steps to improve compatibility for mods that modify/increase the number of faces in the game (Although it may take a while)

-If you are looking for the older textures, visit this repository instead https://github.com/susurss/Modernised-Faces-Pack-Legacy/releases
+If you are looking for the older textures, visit this repository instead: https://github.com/susurss/Modernised-Faces-Pack-Legacy/releases

 # If Not Using Geode